Dtphelan1/comp20-dphelan/README.md

 	- A responsive design assignment, investigating how responsive design in CSS can be used to change design data under certain condition.

+        - A website that presents lyrics on a screen in sync with words in a music video.

 	- More to come!